Fall Term 2021 Info & Frequently Asked Questions

 - Submit a Residency Declaration with copies of supporting documents.

 - Meet with an advisor to discuss degree requirements and placement testing options.
 To schedule an advising appointment, log in to the myEFSC portal, then go to the "EFSC Student Applications" section.
 From the dropdown list, choose and launch "Student Services Appointment."

 - If you would like to update your major, submit a Major Change Form via the Student Document Dropbox.
 As a Dual Enrollment student, your major may have been restricted; upon graduating from high school, you are eligible to select a different major.

 - Log in to your myEFSC portal to confirm that your mailing address is accurate.
 The "Update Address" link is under the "Quick Links" section.

 You can also visit our Class of 2021 web page for additional resources.

 Question 13: If I am a current Dual Enrolled student, how can I register for Fall Term courses?

-Use the links below for information on how to get started, plus the alternate processes in place due to COVID-19 for eligibility, the application process, course readiness measures and registration, plus virtual orientation for prospective Dual Enrollment students:
+Use the links below for information on how to get started, including details on eligibility, the application process, course readiness measures and registration, plus online orientation for prospective Dual Enrollment students:

-The College is looking into remote Internship opportunities for the Fall Term.
-Some face-to-face internships will be available as long as the internship site is open to allowing the in-person experience.
+Reach out to EFSC's internship experts in the Career Planning and Development Center to discuss options.
+Due to COVID-19, there are more virtual internship opportunities plus face-to-face internships will be available as long as the internship site is open to allowing the in-person experience.